rostchri/gnegraph/README.md

 # GneGraph

-...
+Simple Library for defining graphs (consisting of subgraphs, nodes and edges) in DSL-Syntax

 ## Installing
 Put the following in your Gemfile
 	gem 'gnegraph', :git => 'https://github.com/rostchri/gnegraph.git'

 ## Usage
 Example for defining graphs in DSL-Syntax:
 	include GneGraph
   g = graph :title => "Graph 1" do
       node :title => "Node 1", :mysetting1 => 1